-A recent study by Converse faculty and students earned a South Carolina Independent Colleges and Universities (SCICU) Research Grant, and a student completing an EEG/eye tracking art study had a proposal accepted for the Southeastern Psychological Association (SEPA) conference.
+A recent study by Converse faculty and students earned a South Carolina Independent Colleges and Universities (SCICU) Research Grant, and a student completing an EEG/eye tracking art study recently presented at the Southeastern Psychological Association (SEPA) conference in Florida.

 Converse’s twelve-hour certificate in Arts and Cognition can be completed in one year.
 The certificate requires basic courses and includes a selection of art and/or psychology courses to be chosen by the student and her faculty advisor.

 Multiple electives are offered to design a program relevant to the student’s area of interest with the laboratory experience at the center of the certificate program.
 Students will work with their advisor to coordinate courses and sequencing in the certificate program.